 Along with a complete medical history and physical exam, tests for sciatica may include:

 Electromyography and nerve conduction study (EMG and NCS).
-A procedure done?together to record and analyze electrical impulses in your muscles.
+A procedure done together to record and analyze electrical impulses in your muscles.
 During the EMG, thin needles are placed in your muscle to record electrical activity.
-The NCS is often done along with the EMG to determine if a nerve is working?normally.
+The NCS is often done along with the EMG to determine if a nerve is working normally.
 Electrodes are then placed in various locations on your skin along the nerve pathway.
-When stimulating the nerve at various places, your healthcare provider can then determine the specific site of your injury.
+When stimulating the nerve at various places, your healthcare provider can then find the specific site of your injury.

 How is sciatica treated?

-Surgery (to repair your herniated disk, if the condition persists)
+Surgery (to fix your herniated disk, if the condition persists)

 What are possible complications of sciatica?